NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 ## Learning the new system

-A somewhat subjective but important and non-negligible issue is the barrier of entrance of this new build system.

-Paraphasing Eelco Dolstra, switching from a known build system to one unknown is not without its problems.
+A somewhat subjective but non-negligible issue is the entry barrier of this new build system.
+Switching from a known build system to one unknown is not without its problems.

 However, the Meson development team strives to keep the DSL easy to learn and pleasurable to use.
-It should not be hard to become familiar with the Python-esque syntax of meson, and its functional, stateless approach is certainly something very appreciated by the Nix community as a whole.
+It should not be hard to become familiar with the Python-esque syntax of meson, and its functional, stateless approach is certainly a feature highly appreciated by the Nix community as a whole.

 The huge advantages of implementing Meson surpass the small drawbacks of learning it.